Cosmic Near-infrared Background Tomography with SPHEREx Using Galaxy Cross-correlations: Discussion

 \subsection{Caveats of the Abundance Matching Model}

 In our model, we use the abundance matching technique to relate the underlying halo mass distribution to the luminosity of galaxy tracer continuum and line emissions.
-In other words, if we have N galaxy tracers, we assume they are in the most massive N dark matter halos, and are also the strongest emitters of continuum and spectral lines in all frequencies.
+In other words, if we have $N$ galaxy tracers, we assume they are in the most massive $N$ dark matter halos, and are also the strongest emitters of continuum and spectral lines in all frequencies.
 In reality, the relation has a large scatter.
 It has been shown that red and blue galaxies have different spatial clustering amplitudes and trace the matter density field differently \citep{2011ApJ...736...59Z}.
-Each galaxy has a distinct color and spectral line strength depending on its stellar composition, metallicity, dust attenuation, and other intersetllar medium properties.
+Each galaxy has a distinct color and spectral line strength depending on its stellar composition, metallicity, dust attenuation, and other interstellar medium properties.
 Moreover, the tracer galaxies are typically selected by certain spectral features, making them unrepresentative of the average EBL emitters.
-For example, the ELG samples will bias towards star-forming galaxies which have strong emission lines.
-The de-correlation between matter and continuum and line emissions will not only introduce uncertainties to our model, but also reduce the cross correlation signal on small scales.
-As discussed in \citet{2019ApJ...877..150C}, the stochasticity in the relation between mass, tracers, and EBL emission could be a possible explanation to their low EBL intensity bias values.
-Quantifying these de-correlations requires a coherent model for mass and light, which we leave to future work.
+For example, the ELG samples will bias toward star-forming galaxies, which have strong emission lines.
+The decorrelation between matter and continuum and line emissions will not only introduce uncertainties to our model, but also reduce the cross-correlation signal on small scales.
+As discussed in \citet{2019ApJ...877..150C}, the stochasticity in the relation among mass, tracers, and EBL emission could be a possible explanation of their low EBL intensity bias values.
+Quantifying these decorrelations requires a coherent model for mass and light, which we leave to future work.